zaboople/essay/Software/ORM2-RDM2.md

 \*\*

-_Along comes the Customer Person, wearing VR goggles for some reason, and thus a bit stumbly_
+_Along comes Customer Person, wearing VR goggles for some reason, and thus a bit stumbly_

 Customer Person: What is going on here?